apache/buildstream/doc/source/format.rst

 build instructions are run for this element.

-Environment variables can also be declared and overridden in the :mod:`Project Configuration <buildstream.project>`
+Environment variables can also be declared and overridden in the :ref:`projectconf`

 Config